On the Communication Complexity of Decentralized Stochastic Bilevel Optimization: Introduction

 where $k$ is the index of workers, $g^{(k)}(x, y)=\mathbb{E}_{\zeta\sim \mathcal{D}_g^{(k)} }[g^{(k)}(x, y; \zeta)]$ is the lower-level loss function of the $k$-th worker, $f^{(k)}(x, y)=\mathbb{E}_{\xi\sim \mathcal{D}_f^{(k)}}[f^{(k)}(x, y; \xi)]$ is the upper-level loss function of the $k$-th worker.
 Here, $\mathcal{D}_g^{(k)}$ and $\mathcal{D}_f^{(k)}$ denote the data distributions of the $k$-th worker.
 Throughout this paper, it is assumed that different workers have different data distributions.

 In the past few years, a series of decentralized optimization algorithms have been proposed to solve Eq.~(\ref{loss_bilevel}).
 For instance, \cite{gao2023convergence} developed two decentralized stochastic bilevel gradient descent algorithms based on the momentum and variance reduction techniques: MDBO and VRDBO.
-In particular, \cite{gao2023convergence} demonstrates that the variance-reduction based algorithm VRDBO is able to achieve the $O\left(\frac{1}{K\epsilon^{3/2}}\log\frac{1}{\epsilon}\right)$ convergence rate.
-In particular, it is a double-loop algorithm, where there exists an inner loop to compute the Hessian inverse matrix for estimating stochastic hypergradient and the length of the inner loop is in the order of $O\left(\log \frac{1}{\epsilon}\right)$. \cite{gao2023convergence} shows that the inner loop does not require communication under the homogeneous setting.
+Specifically, \cite{gao2023convergence} demonstrates that the variance-reduction based algorithm VRDBO is able to achieve the $O\left(\frac{1}{K\epsilon^{3/2}}\log\frac{1}{\epsilon}\right)$ convergence rate.
+More specifically, it is a double-loop algorithm, where there exists an inner loop to compute the Hessian inverse matrix for estimating stochastic hypergradient and the length of the inner loop is on the order of $O\left(\log \frac{1}{\epsilon}\right)$. \cite{gao2023convergence} shows that the inner loop does not require communication under the homogeneous setting.
 As such, its communication complexity \footnote{In the introduction, we ignore the spectral gap and the communication cost in each communication round to make it clear.
-The detailed communication complexity can be found in Table~\ref{comparison}.} is in the order of $O\left(\frac{1}{K\epsilon^{3/2}}\right)$.
+The detailed communication complexity can be found in Table~\ref{comparison}.} is on the order of $O\left(\frac{1}{K\epsilon^{3/2}}\right)$.

 However, it is more challenging to solve Eq.~(\ref{loss_bilevel}) under the heterogeneous setting.
 Specifically, unlike the homogeneous setting where the local Jacobian and Hessian matrices are the same as the global ones, each worker under the heterogeneous setting has to pay extra efforts to estimate the global Jacobian and Hessian matrices to compute the hypergradient, which causes the following unique challenges for algorithmic design and theoretical analysis.